UCSB-PSTAT/computing-wiki/README.md

 ### Build codelabs pages

 Following bash script extracts Google docs file ID from table above and runs the `claat` tool for each match.
+Make sure that you have bash available (Windows Subsystem for Linux or a bash compatible terminal).
 To build all the docs, run the following command from the root directory:

 ```bash
 ./wiki.sh
 ```

-Make sure that you have bash available (Windows Subsystem for Linux or a bash compatible terminal).
+Once the command is run, all the docs will be built inside the `tmp` directory.
+Move the docs to their necessary locations.

 ### Build website